Alexander Suvorov: The apex of military deeds

 In 1789, after the joint Russian and Habsburg victorious battle of Focșani, he and the talented Austro-Bavarian general Josias of Coburg fought most decisive victories in their career.
 First at the battle of Rymnik, where, despite the vast inferiority in numbers (a Russian–Austrian force of 25,000 against 100,000 Turks), Suvorov persuaded the Austrian commander to attack; with the bold flanking maneuver of Suvorov and the resilience of the Austrians, together they routed the Ottoman army within a few hours, losing only 500 men in the process.
-Suvorov earned the nickname "General Forward" in the ranks of the Austrian corps for the latter victory; the word combination came to his attention and gave him sincere pleasure, as he later recalled this martial assessment of his person, smugly grinning.
+Suvorov earned the nickname "General Forward" in the ranks of the Austrian corps for the latter victory; the word combination came to his attention and gave him sincere pleasure, as he later recalled this martial assessment of his person.
 Suvorov's 11th Fanagoriysky Grenadier Regiment was formed from soldiers who took part at Rymnik.
 Catherine the Great, in turn, made Suvorov a count with the name Rymniksky (or Rimniksky) as a victory title in addition to his own name, and the Emperor Joseph II made him a count of the Holy Roman Empire.

 The second one came at the storming of Izmail in Bessarabia on 22 December 1790.
 On 20 December Suvorov convened a military council.
 Petrushevsky writes as follows: "Suvorov had nothing to consult about, but by doing so, he acted on the basis of the law and used this means to communicate his decision to others, to make his view their view, his conviction – their conviction."
 Petrushevsky further observes: "This is very difficult for ordinary commanders who do not tower over their subordinates in anything other than their position; but easy for such as Suvorov.
 There is no need for ranting, or intricately woven evidence; it is the winning authority that persuades, the unbending will that fascinates".
 Suvorov spoke a little in council and nevertheless brought everyone into raptures, he enthralled the very people who a few days ago considered the same assault unrealisable.
 The youngest of those present, Brigadier Platov, said the word assault, and the decision to assault was taken by all 13 persons without exception.
 The council determined: